 Prediction modeling aims at learning statistical properties of interest based on historical data.
-While the resulting models are usually suitable only for the project/application on which they have been trained on, the learning process is generic and applies on a specific set of features that associate with the property to predict.
+While the resulting models are usually suitable only for the project/application on which they have been trained, the learning process is generic and applies to a specific set of features that associate with the property to predict.
 In the context of vulnerabilities, a prediction model can be used to classify software components as likely or unlikely vulnerable.
-Then, this information can be used to support the code review process.
-This task is somehow related to defect prediction, yet due to the sparsity of available examples, it is usually harder to predict vulnerabilities than defects \cite{shin_can_2013}.
+This information can be used to support the code review process.
+The task is similar to defect prediction, yet due to the sparsity of available examples, it is harder to predict vulnerabilities than defects \cite{shin_can_2013,TheisenW20}.